hmrc/income-tax-mtd-changelog/README.md

 ---

 ### 4 September 2024
-#### Individuals Reliefs Api
+#### Individuals Reliefs API

-The following change is now available in Sandbox and Production.
+The following change is now available in Sandbox and Production for v1.0.

 ##### Fixed

 Retrieve Relief Investments:
-- ` eisSubscriptionItems.knowledgeIntensive` field in the response body is now optional.
+- `eisSubscriptionItems.knowledgeIntensive` field in the response body is now optional.

-Create and Amend Relief Investments
+Create and Amend Relief Investments:
-- ` eisSubscriptionItems.knowledgeIntensive` field in the request body is now optional.
+- `eisSubscriptionItems.knowledgeIntensive` field in the request body is now optional.

 ---